adamshand/macos-wifi-toggle/README.md

 # <img height="28" alt="toggle switch" src="https://github.com/user-attachments/assets/54f8838f-8b61-4931-a7f3-793973ad1eaa" />  Automatic WiFi Toggle for macOS

-- When my MacBook is connected to an ethernet connection, I'd like my WiFi to automatically turn off.
+- When I connect my MacBook to an ethernet network, I'd like my WiFi to automatically turn off.
-- When I disconnect the ethernet, I'd like my WiFi to automatically turn back on.
+- When I disconnect my MacBook from an ethernet network, I'd like my WiFi to automatically turn on.

 Sounds simple and obvious, but I couldn't find a tool to do this.
 I did find [this gist](https://gist.github.com/albertbori/1798d88a93175b9da00b#gistcomment-5913999) by Albert Bori.
 In 2024 I took Albert's basic idea and wrote `wifi-toggle.sh` from scratch to be as simple to use as possible.